Ravenholm: Plot

 Prior to the Combine invasion, Ravenholm was a small mining town in Eastern Europe.
 The town served as an outpost for the Resistance against the Combine occupation.
 The Combine eventually bombarded the town with artillery shells containing headcrabs, alien parasites which attack organisms and turn them into zombies.
 Ravenholm's entire population was zombified, which led the Resistance to abandon the town.

 Shortly before the level, companion Alyx Vance states to protagonist Gordon Freeman, whom the player controls, that "we don't go [to Ravenholm] anymore", foreshadowing its overrun nature.
 The Resistance base, Black Mesa East, is attacked by Combine forces after the player obtains the Gravity Gun.
 Alyx's pet robot Dog opens a door to a tunnel leading to Ravenholm, directing the player to the town's outskirts.

-When the player first enters the ghost town in "We Don't Go to Ravenholm", the soundtrack shifts to a traditional horror score, and the level contains a pair of disembodied legs hanging from a tree before discovering the town is infested with headcrabs and zombies.
-New enemies are introduced in the level, including poison headcrabs that can set the player's health to one point and gradually rebuild.
+When the player first enters the ghost town in "We Don't Go To Ravenholm...", the soundtrack shifts to a traditional horror score, and the level contains a pair of disembodied legs hanging from a tree before discovering the town is infested with headcrabs and zombies.
+New enemies are introduced in the level, including poison headcrabs that can set the player's health to one point before it gradually regenerates.
 Fast zombies and headcrabs are quicker than their counterparts.
 Fast zombies can climb drainage pipes.
-Poisonous zombies are slow but have large amounts of health and carry around poison headcrabs on their back that they can throw at the player.
+Poisonous zombies are slow but have large amounts of health and carry poison headcrabs on their back that they can throw at the player.

 The town is littered with traps the player can utilize to kill zombies, built by the town's lone inhabitant, Father Grigori.
 The player follows him to the town's warehouse district; Grigori gives the player a shotgun and directs him to a cemetery.
 Grigori helps the player enter a nearby crypt, holding off incoming zombies in a last stand.
 The player continues on through a series of mines, escaping via a railway network to reach Shorepoint, a Resistance outpost.